Vikash-8090-Yadav/Celestia-Club/README.md

 ## 🚀 Setting up the project locally

-To run the  TreasuryConflux Club locally, follow these steps:
+To run the  Celestia Club locally, follow these steps:
 1. Clone the repository:
  ```bash
  https://github.com/Vikash-8090-Yadav/Celestia-Club.git